mohamedboubaker/GPS-Tracker/README.md

 The realization of this project was divided into 3 main phases.

-The first phase of the project consisted of choosing a Microcontroller (MCU) and a GPS/GPRS module and then designing a minimalistic proof of concept (POC) using development boards.
+The first phase of the project involved selecting the Microcontroller (MCU) and GPS/GPRS module, and then designing a minimalistic proof of concept using development boards.

 The second phase involved designing the circuit and PCB.
 After the hardware design phase completed, PCB prototypes were  ordered.